jheyman/blog/pages/VisioAutoCompute/index.md

 ![glue_to_geometry]({{ site.baseurl }}/assets/images/VisioAutoCompute/glue_to_geometry.png)

-Major productivity boost when dealing with tens of connections !<br><br>
+Major productivity boost when dealing with tens of connections !<br>

 The `Glue to Vertex` option is not as interesting, but still good to know: